Department of Labor Logo United States Department of Labor

 Additional Publications

-For short takes read The Economics Daily.
+For short takes read The Economics Daily productivity related articles.
 Spotlight on Statistics are analyses told through charts and maps.
-Beyond the Numbers offers research summaries.
-For more in-depth analysis read the Monthly Labor Review.
+Beyond the Numbers productivity articles offer research summaries.
+For more in-depth analysis read on the topic of productivity in the Monthly Labor Review.

-In addition, the Commissioner’s Corner provides information on the many other areas in which BLS is involved and highlights our testimony before Congressional committees, public speeches by BLS leadership, awards and recognition, and outstanding new products on the BLS website.
+In addition, the Commissioner’s Corner productivity related blogs provide information on the many other areas in which BLS is involved and highlights our testimony before Congressional committees, public speeches by BLS leadership, awards and recognition, and outstanding new products on the BLS website.

 The Economics Daily